pascallaliberte/sharpen.page/_drafts/jobs-of-cryptocurrencies.md

 ---
 layout: post
-title: Four Jobs Cryptocurrencies are Hired to do
+title: What Cryptocurrencies Are Hired To Do
-categories: jtbd
+categories: JTBD
+author: Pascal Laliberté
 ---

 <div class="primer" markdown="1">